-Sheikha Al Thani | SATUC Chairperson | The World Federation of United Nations Friends (WFUNF) honorary doctorate & Goodwill Ambassador | Winner of the Mohammed Bin Rashid Al Maktoum Creative Sports Award The Award for her humanitarian initiative to organize SATUC World Cup for children from all over the world.
+Princes Sheikha Al Thani SATUC Chairperson attended Queen’s Gate School in London and later graduated with her BA from the University of Cambridge (Asian and Middle Eastern Studies), UK.
+Sheikha was granted an honorary doctorate and was named a Goodwill Ambassador for the World Federation of United Nations Friends (WFUNF) and got the Mohammed Bin Rashid Al Maktoum Creative Sports Award (MBR) for her humanitarian initiative to organize SATUC World Cup for Orphans and refugees from all over the world and to create new ways to integrate them into society.

 Sheikha Al Thani attended Queen’s Gate School in London and later graduated with her BA from the University of Cambridge, UK.